A 74-year-old woman spent 27 years in prison for a murder she didn't commit. This week she was exonerated

 Watkins got help from the Tennessee Innocence Project and the Davidson County District Attorney's Office.

-The report was filed Nov.
-10, 2021, asking the pair's convictions be vacated.
+The report was filed on November 10, 2021, asking that the pair's convictions be vacated.

 The filing clarified Watkins noticed blood in Brandi's underwear when they arrived home, only an hour and a half after the couple picked her up, with at least an hour of that time spent driving back to Nashville.

-A report from Dr. Shipla Reddy was also included in the filing, which said Harlan's "methodology for dating the head injury based upon a lack of histiocytic response in the brain tissue is not a legitimate method for dating pediatric head trauma."
+A report from Dr. Shipla Reddy was also included in the filing, who said Dr. Harlan's "methodology for dating the head injury based upon a lack of histiocytic response in the brain tissue is not a legitimate method for dating pediatric head trauma."

 The ruling noted Harlan conceded the error in her methodology years after the trial.